EENI Global Business School.

 Foreign Trade and Business in the EFTA States

-Online Course Business in CEFTA Countries
+Foreign Trade and Business in CEFTA Countries

-Business in the CEFTA Countries (PDF).
+Module - Business in the CEFTA Countries (PDF) (9 ECTS).

-1. Central European Free Trade Agreement (CEFTA);
+1. Central European Free Trade Agreement (CEFTA)

-2. Albania: the third world chrome producer;
+2. Albania: the third world chrome producer

-3. Bosnia and Herzegovina: towards a market economy;
+3. Bosnia and Herzegovina: towards a market economy

-4. Kosovo;
+4. Kosovo

-5. Macedonia: an important economic growth;
+5. Macedonia: an important economic growth

-6. Moldova: one of the poorest European Countries;
+6. Moldova: one of the poorest European Countries

-7. Montenegro: the importance of the aluminum;
+7. Montenegro: the importance of the aluminum

-8. Serbia: an emerging country in Central Europe;
+8. Serbia: an emerging country in Central Europe

-9. Economic Relations of the countries of the Central European Free Trade Agreement with the EU;
+9. Economic Relations of the countries of the Central European Free Trade Agreement with the EU

 Business CEFTA Countries

-Online Course Business in the Eastern Europe Countries and Turkey
+Foreign Trade and Business in the Eastern Europe Countries and Turkey

 Module - Business in the Eastern Europe Countries and Turkey (PDF) (7 ECTS)

-1. Armenia: major economic reforms;
+1. Armenia: major economic reforms

-2. Azerbaijan: an economy based on the oil production;
+2. Azerbaijan: an economy based on the oil production

-3. Belarus: the strategic importance of the Union State with Russia;
+3. Belarus: the strategic importance of the Union State with Russia

-4. Georgia: significant economic growth;
+4. Georgia: significant economic growth

-5. Ukraine: an emerging country, conflict with Russia;
+5. Ukraine: an emerging country, conflict with Russia

 6. Turkey: the Customs Union with the EU.
-A key player in the region;
+A key player in the region

-7. International Relations of the Eastern Europe Countries with the EU.
+7. International Relations of the Eastern Europe Countries with the EU

 Economic Organizations and trade agreements in the region:

-2. Economic Cooperation Organization (ECO);
+2. Economic Cooperation Organization (ECO)

-3. Regional Organization for Democracy and Economic Development (GUAM);
+3. Regional Organization for Democracy and Economic Development (GUAM)

-4. Commonwealth of Independent States (CIS);
+4. Commonwealth of Independent States (CIS)

-5. Black Sea Economic Cooperation (BSEC);
+5. Black Sea Economic Cooperation (BSEC)

-6. Eurasian Economic Union;
+6. Eurasian Economic Union

-7. Cooperation Council of Turkic Speaking States;
+7. Cooperation Council of Turkic Speaking States

-8. Council of the Baltic Sea States.
+8. Council of the Baltic Sea States

-Course / Master: Business in Eastern Europe, Armenia, Azerbaijan, Belarus, Georgia, Turkey and Ukraine
+Business in Eastern Europe, Armenia, Azerbaijan, Belarus, Georgia, Turkey and Ukraine

 To be admitted to the Doctorate, the students must have earned a Master's Degree.